Typestate - the new Design Pattern in Swift 5.9

 To decide if Typestate is a good choice for your use case, see if ANY of these apply:

-📝 Bonus Examples: Playing Video Games on a Tesla Car
+📝 Bonus Example: Playing Video Games on an Electric Vehicle

 If you're hungry for more examples, let's raise the stakes and look at the car control system upon which a human life depends.